ScottLogic/blog/_posts/2023-11-12-testing-LLM-based-applications-strategy-and-challenges.md

 ## **Testing Strategy on LLM-Based Applications**

 Researchers commonly utilise standard metrics to assess traditional language models.
-These metrics include Perplexity (PPL), BLEU, and ROUGE.
+These metrics include [Perplexity (PPL)](https://medium.com/unpackai/perplexity-and-accuracy-in-classification-114b57bd820d), [BLEU](https://machinelearningmastery.com/calculate-bleu-score-for-text-python/), and [ROUGE](https://medium.com/nlplanet/two-minutes-nlp-learn-the-rouge-metric-by-examples-f179cc285499).
 However, these metrics are not typically applicable for evaluating applications in production that utilise LLM as a third-party service.
+We are not evaluating the language modle itself, but verify the application meets our requirements.

 To assess the correctness of LLM-based applications, the test cases should encompass fundamental use cases tailored to the application, while also taking into account potential user behaviours.
 In simpler terms, test cases should reflect what users intend to accomplish.
 This customised application usually undergoes a fine-tuning process that involves adapting your own data, including domain-specific terminologies and knowledge, on top of an existing baseline LLM.
 The test cases should primarily address domain-specific scenarios.

 ### **Use Case Study: Testing Scottbot**

 In this section, I will showcase the testing methodologies by using our customised chatbot, Scottbot, as an example.
 Scottbot is a Scott Logic domain-specific chatbot powered by GPT technology.
-It has access to Scott Logic’s internal Confluence pages.
+As it has the capability to connect to our intranet, which serves as our internal knowledge base, Scottbot is able to access and retrieve information from our organisation's internal Confluence pages, providing the data essential for users' enquires.
 In addition, it utilises Google and Wikipedia to respond to queries in natural language.

 The main objective of testing Scottbot is to guarantee accurate and meaningful responses to user queries.
 This involves system testing at various levels, with a focus on end-to-end scenarios.
 Functional testing is carried out through the pytest automation framework, supplemented by manual verification.Security testing primarily depends on manual verification to ensure Scottbot's robustness and compliance with legal and ethical requirements.
 Performance testing is currently not executed but remains a consideration for future assessments.

-As we use pytest as the automation framework, pytest-bdd is a natural choice to give us a BDD style for all of our scenarios.
+As we use pytest as the automation framework, [pytest-bdd](https://pytest-bdd.readthedocs.io/en/stable/) is a natural choice to give us a BDD style for all of our scenarios.
 As Scottbot is deployed on Azure, automated tests can be executed through its CI/CD pipeline.
 Azure also provides a dashboard for monitoring and reporting the test results.

+We can tweak certain parameters to reduce the creativity of a chatbot.
+However, there is still no absolute consistency in the output, even when setting the temperature to zero.
 Based on Generative AI's non-deterministic feature, we can't do the exact match for the test results.
 A good solution to solve this issue is to introduce the LangChain string evaluators which will use a specified language model to evaluate a predicted string for a given input.
 We use correctness_evaluator and confidence_evaluator in our tests.

 #### **1. Verify the Factual Correctness of the Responses**
 It ensures that the information provided by LLM applications aligns with real-world facts.
 Hallucination is a weakness of LLM.
 As a result, accuracy is crucial, particularly in customised applications, as information must be sourced from a reliable domain knowledge base to reduce the impact of hallucination.
+If users don't give context, Scottbot will assume their questions are about Scott Logic and try to find answers from Scott Logic's Confluence pages, and always cite all of the Scott Logic Confluence sources.
+Otherwise it will use internet as the information source.
+So the tests should be made to check if the expected source is chosed.

 Test structure: